-- 2.1 The Bonds are denominated in Swedish Kronor and each Bond is constituted by these Terms and Conditions.
-The Issuer undertakes to make payments in relation to the Bonds and to comply with these Terms and Conditions. - 2.2 By subscribing for Bonds, each initial Bondholder agrees that the Bonds shall benefit from and be subject to the Finance Documents and by acquiring Bonds, each subsequent Bondholder confirms such agreement. - 2.3 The nominal amount of each Bond is SEK 1,250,000 (the "Nominal Amount").
-All Initial Bonds are issued on a fully paid basis at an issue price of one hundred (100.00) per cent. of the Nominal Amount.
-The Total Nominal Amount of the Initial Bonds is SEK 500,000,000. - 2.4 The Issuer may, at one or several occasions, issue Subsequent Bonds, provided that: - (a) no Event of Default is continuing or would result from such issue; - (b) the Solvency Ratio covenant will not be breached as a result of such subsequent issue; and - (c) the Equity Ratio covenant will not be breached as a result of such subsequent issue. - 2.5 Subsequent Bonds shall benefit from and be subject to the Finance Documents, and, for the avoidance of doubt, the ISIN, the interest rate, the Nominal Amount and the final maturity applicable to the Initial Bonds shall apply to Subsequent Bonds.
-Each Subsequent Bond shall entitle its holder to Interest in accordance with Clause 8.1, and otherwise have the same rights as the Initial Bonds. - 2.6 The price of the Subsequent Bonds may be set at the Nominal Amount, at a discount or at a premium compared to the Nominal Amount. - 2.7 The maximum total nominal amount of the Bonds (the Initial Bonds and all Subsequent Bonds) may not exceed SEK 5,000,000,000 unless consent from the Bondholders is obtained in accordance with Clause 16.5.
+- 2.1 The Bonds are denominated in Euro and each Bond is constituted by these Terms and Conditions.
+The Issuer undertakes to make payments in relation to the Bonds and to comply with these Terms and Conditions. - 2.2 By subscribing for Bonds, each initial Bondholder agrees that the Bonds shall benefit from and be subject to the Finance Documents and by acquiring Bonds, each subsequent Bondholder confirms such agreement. - 2.3 The nominal amount of each Bond is EUR 100,000 (the "Nominal Amount").
+All Initial Bonds are issued on a fully paid basis at an issue price of (98.892) per cent. of the Nominal Amount.
+The Total Nominal Amount of the Initial Bonds is EUR 350,000,000. - 2.4 The Issuer may, at one or several occasions, issue Subsequent Bonds always provided that the Incurrence Test is met (calculated pro forma including the Subsequent Bond Issue) and no Event of Default is continuing or would result from the expiry of a grace period, the giving of a notice, the making of any determination (or any combination of the foregoing) or from the incurrence of the Subsequent Bonds. - 2.5 Subsequent Bonds shall benefit from and be subject to the Finance Documents, and, for the avoidance of doubt, the ISIN, the interest rate, the Nominal Amount and the final maturity applicable to the Initial Bonds shall apply to Subsequent Bonds.
+Each Subsequent Bond shall entitle its holder to Interest in accordance with Clause 10, and otherwise have the same rights as the Initial Bonds. - 2.6 The price of the Subsequent Bonds may be set at the Nominal Amount, at a discount or at a premium compared to the Nominal Amount. - 2.7 The maximum total nominal amount of the Bonds (the Initial Bonds and all Subsequent Bonds) may not exceed EUR 450,000,000 unless consent from the Bondholders is obtained in accordance with Clause 17.5.